software-mansion/react-native-enriched/.github/PULL_REQUEST_TEMPLATE.md

 Explain the **motivation** for making this change: here are some points to help you:

 - What issues does the pull request solve?
-Please tag them so that they will get automatically closed once the PR is merged
+Please tag them so that they will get automatically closed once PR is merged
 - What is the feature? (if applicable)
 - How did you implement the solution?
 - What areas of the library does it impact?